sapcc/hermes/docs/users/hermes-v1-reference.md

-# Hermes API Reference
+# Hermes v1 API Reference

-A Hermes event log is a JSON record containing the details of a given event.
-The event log contains information about actions taken within your Converged Cloud account, such as who made the request, what the request was, and when the request occurred.
+The URLs indicated in the headers of each section are relative to the endpoint URL advertised in the Keystone catalog under the service type resources.

+## Request headers

+### X-Auth-Token

+As with all OpenStack services, this header must contain a Keystone token.

-## List events
+## GET /v1/events

-**GET /v1/events**

 Lists a project’s or domain's audit events.
-The project or domain comes from the scope of the authentication token, but can be overriden by a request parameter.
+The project or domain comes from the scope of the authentication token, but can be overridden by a request parameter.

 The list of events can be filtered by the parameters passed in via the URL.